o-ran-sc/pti-o2/docs/user-guide.rst

       kubectl get ns # check the command working with this context

-   Now you can use “kubectl”, it means you set up successful of the Kubernetes client.
-But, it use the default admin user, so I recommend you create an account for yourself.
+   Now you can use “kubectl”, which means you set up a successfully Kubernetes client.
+But, it uses the default admin user, so I recommend you create an account for yourself.

-   Create a new user and account for K8S with “cluster-admin” role.
+   Create a new user and account for K8S with a “cluster-admin” role.
    And, set the token of this user to the base environment.

    .. code:: bash